AsterNighT/MeyaS/Readme.md

 - I suppose for your school work only.

 ## How to use it?
+- Build the project with cmake
+- Add the include files to your include dir
+- Link your project with the lib
-- See test/client.cpp and test/server.cpp
+- For demos, see test/client.cpp and test/server.cpp

 ## Other
 - define DEBUG_MeyaS to make every error throw an exception.